orbitalflower/orbitalflower.github.io/_posts/2020-04-22-python3-disable-history.md

 Load up `python3`, enter some commands, exit, and check if the `.python_history` file exists.
 If it does not, you have been successful.

+## Update (2025)

+With Python 3.13, it appears that this method no longer works.
+However, `chmod 000 .python_history` does appear to work now.